rogergrambihler/ExcelWebAddnFlask/docs/readme.md

 [Install Prerequisites](lessons/installprerequisites.md)
 [Make your own Fork of the ExcelWebAddinFlask repo](lessons/forkexcelwebaddinflaskrepo.md)
 f5 for local host
-LiveReload
+[Run the Website Setup/SSL Certificate for localhost](lessons/runthewebsite.md)

+SSL Options:
-Have ways of running SSL, nginx in container, SSL in flask web, ngrok. ngrok http 5000 <= this will work with live reload changes [Run the Website Setup/SSL Certificate for localhost](lessons/runthewebsite.md)
+    Have ways of running SSL, nginx as reverse proxy in container, SSL in flask web, ngrok. ngrok http 5000 <= this will work with live reload changes

+LiveReload (Issue withs this so may want ot move further )

 [deploy your webSite on Azure](lessons/runningyourwebsiteonazure.md)